moq-wg/moq-transport/draft-ietf-moq-transport.md

 The following property is defined in this document:

-MAX_CACHE_DURATION: An integer expressing a number of milliseconds.
+MAX_CACHE_DURATION (key 0x01): An integer expressing a number of milliseconds.
 If present, the relay MUST NOT start forwarding any individual Object received through this subscription after the specified number of milliseconds has elapsed since the beginning of the Object was received.
 This means Objects earlier